TABLE OF CONTENTS

 The 39mm Narrow Glide forks

-39mm Narrow Glide forks are produced by Showa (who also supplied the earlier 35mm forks found on earlier models) and were supplied on Harley-Davidson Sportsters, and some Big Twin models such as FXRs, starting in 1987.
+39mm Narrow Glide forks are produced by Showa (the same brand that supplied the earlier 35mm forks), and they were fitted on Harley-Davidson Sportsters as well as some Big Twin models such as FXRs, starting in 1987.
+This type of Harley narrow glide front end maintains a tighter fork spacing, giving the motorcycle a sleek look and agile handling.

 Anna Moore's Evo Harley Sportster has a Showa 39mm Narrow Glide front end.